Mourning Brings Comfort

 - Rebuild when natural disasters strike.

-- Insure our losses.
+- Insure potential losses.

 Forgetting the loss is not the point and isn’t possible.
 Distractions can relieve the pain for only a short period.
 Being consumed by the loss creates additional loss and ends in bitterness.
 None of these things bring comfort.